2023 Most Popular Construction Trades Associate Degree Trade Schools in Washington

 Women make up 17% of the construction trades majors at the school.

-Read full report on Construction Trades at Green River College
+Read full report on Construction Trades at Grays Harbor College

-Clover Park Technical College landed the #8 spot in the 2023 rankings for the most popular associate degree construction trades programs.
-CPTC is a small public school located in the city of Lakewood.
+Clover Park Technical College did quite well in this year’s ranking of the most popular places for construction trades students to get a associate degree.
+It came in at #8 on the list.
+CPTC is a small public school located in the small city of Lakewood.

 Of the 5 students majoring in construction trades at CPTC, 80% are male and 20% are female.